2084x/ytcli-guide/README.md

 ### `~/.config/mpv/mpv.conf`

-I highly suggest reading the mpv manual to understand what the flags in the first three lines do.
-They are dependent on your hardware and are not guaranteed to produce good results on every system.
+I **highly** recommend reading the mpv manual to understand what the flags in the first three lines do.
+They are dependent on your hardware and are **not** guaranteed to produce good results or even work at all on every system.
 You may want to use different options or omit them entirely.

 ```sh
 vo=gpu-next